maromcik/edumdns/edumdns_probe/README.md

 6. **Command Processing**: Receives and executes commands from the server
 7. **Reconnection**: Automatically reconnects if the connection is lost

+---

 ## Packet Capture

 The probe captures mDNS packets from all available network interfaces.
-It uses libpcap for packet capture and parses:
+It uses libpcap for packet capture.

-- mDNS query packets
-- mDNS response packets
-- mDNS announcement packets

 Captured packets are aggregated and sent to the server in batches for efficient transmission.

+---

 ## Error Handling